mateusmoreira21/tractian_challenge/README.md

 # tractian_challenge

-Artigo de detalhamento do desafio: [Tractian Challenge](https://tractian.notion.site/Mobile-Software-Engineer-ff31e345bdd348869d6a8b8ea352a96c)
+Detailed article about the challenge: [Tractian Challenge](https://tractian.notion.site/Mobile-Software-Engineer-ff31e345bdd348869d6a8b8ea352a96c)

-Para criar um servidor de dados foi utilizado o [Dartion](https://pub.dev/packages/dartion)
+To create a data server, the [Dartion](https://pub.dev/packages/dartion) package was used.

-- Para iniciar o servidor de dados, siga os passos:
+- To start the data server, follow these steps:

 ### **Commands**